Project-OSRM/osrm-backend/docs/nodejs/api.md

 ## OSRM

 The `OSRM` method is the main constructor for creating an OSRM instance.
-An OSRM instance requires a `.osrm` dataset, which is prepared by the OSRM toolchain.
+An OSRM instance requires a `.osrm.*` dataset(`.osrm.*` because it contains several files), which is prepared by the OSRM toolchain.
-You can create such a `.osrm` file by running the OSRM binaries we ship in `node_modules/osrm/lib/binding/` and default profiles (e.g. for setting speeds and determining road types to route on) in `node_modules/osrm/profiles/`:
+You can create such a `.osrm.*` dataset by running the OSRM binaries we ship in `node_modules/osrm/lib/binding/` and default profiles (e.g. for setting speeds and determining road types to route on) in `node_modules/osrm/profiles/`:

     node_modules/osrm/lib/binding/osrm-extract data.osm.pbf -p node_modules/osrm/profiles/car.lua